 I had a student years ago… Classy finance woman.
 Worked at a hedge fund.
 Wore pants suits.
-Probably spent more than my week’s salary on hair and nails.
+Probably spent more than my week’s salary on her hair and nails.

 She told me that when she was younger, her plans for the weekend invariably involved getting drunk to the point of puking, puking all day, and then going out doing it again the next night.

 I was shocked to hear that anyone – much less my classy hedge fund woman – did such things.
 And she had since moved on to other, less pukey past-times.

 In any case, I was in Joy Eslava once.
 I’m pretty sure it’s Madrid’s first and oldest disco.

 And it was like being an anthropologist from the planet Neptune who’d been transported a land of customs so bizarre and obviously wrong-headed that I immediately decided… night life’s not for me.

 Maybe the movida was more fun.